nbdy/podb/README.md

 ## procedure
 - saves supported data types as columns
 - pickles the actual object and saves that as a string
-- when select matches one of the columns, the object is unpickled and returned
+- when select matches, the object is unpickled and returned
 ## functions
 - get_by
 - get_by_uuid